 Event Tracing for Windows

-The Event Tracing for Windows® (ETW) infrastructure provides the foundation for Windows Performance Toolkit.
-These tools provide a set of programs that hide the complexity of working directly with the ETW application programming interfaces (APIs).
+The Event Tracing for Windows (ETW) infrastructure provides the foundation for Windows Performance Analyzer (WPA).
+WPA provides a set of programs that hide the complexity of working directly with the ETW application programming interfaces.

-You can capture and present selected events to non-invasively identify and diagnose system and application performance issues.
-You can enable or disable event tracing dynamically.
-Windows Performance Recorder (WPR) uses ETW to gather and organize critical system information.
-WPR acts as the session controller, starting and stopping the session and selecting which ETW events to record.
+By capturing and presenting selected events, you can identify and diagnose system and application performance issues in a non-invasive manner.
+ETW lets you enable or disable event tracing dynamically.
+Windows Performance Analyzer uses ETW to gather and organize critical system information.